wmglab-duke/ascent/README.md

 - shutil
 - json

+## Setup
+IN COMSOL: Preferences -> Security -> Methods and Java Libraries -> File System Access -> All Files

 ## Source images
 The user must provide 3 types of files that will be used to construct the data filesystem.
 In addition to the type designation (a single letter, seen in filename specifications below), 3 pieces of data must be included: